-It is the responsibility of each teacher, and not the district, to keep his/her teaching license continuously renewed with no lapses in licensure, and in good standing with the State Board of Education.
-Failure of a teacher to do so will be grounds for dismissal.
+It is the responsibility of each licensed employee, and not the district, to keep his/her employee's license continuously renewed with no lapses in licensure, and in good standing with the State Board of Education.
+Failure of a licensed employee to do so will be grounds for dismissal.